TheDeanLab/navigate/docs/source/case_studies/acquire_exASLM.rst

 #.
 Select "Continuous Scan" from the dropdown next to the :guilabel:`Acquire` button.
 Press :guilabel:`Acquire`.
 This will launch a live acquisition mode.
 #.
 Go to the :guilabel:`Channels` tab.
 Choose the wavelength you want to align.
 Set the laser's :guilabel:`Power` to `100.0`.
 Change :guilabel:`Filter` to an "Empty" option.
 #.
 Go to the :menuselection:`Microscope Configuration --> Waveform Parameters`.
 A popup named :guilabel:`Waveform Parameter Settings` will appear.
-Make sure the :guilabel:`Mode` matches "mesoSPIM BT" and the :guilabel:`Magnification` matches the magnification of the objective you are using.
+Make sure the :guilabel:`Mode` matches "Nanoscale" and the :guilabel:`Magnification` says N/A.
-#. :guilabel:`Galvo 0` digitally sweeps the beam across the field of view.
-To align the axially-swept light sheet parameters, set the :guilabel:`Galvo 0` :guilabel:`Amplitude` to `0.0`.
-Set the :guilabel:`Offset` so that the beam is centered in the field of view.
-Click the :guilabel:`Camera View` to toggle the crosshairs, which indicate the center of the field of view.
-Adjust the :guilabel:`F` (focus) value in the :guilabel:`Stage Control` panel until the beam is as thin/focused as possible.
 #.
-The empty filter makes us susceptible to seeing particles scattering light in the chamber.
-This can effect the software's autoscaling routine.
-To ensure we are looking at the beam correctly, uncheck :guilabel:`Autoscale` and set the :guilabel:`Min Counts` and :guilabel:`Max Counts` so the beam is visible, but not saturating the display.
-#.
-Set the wavelength's :guilabel:`Amplitude` to `0.0`.
+Set the desired imaging wavelength's :guilabel:`Amplitude` to `0.0`.
 Set the wavelength's :guilabel:`Offset` so that the beam is focused in the center of the field of view.
 #.
 Go to :guilabel:`Camera Settings` and ensure that "Light-Sheet" is selected under :guilabel:`Sensor Mode`.
 Slowly increase the wavelength's :guilabel:`Amplitude` until the beam becomes a straight line across the screen.
 If the beam does not become straighter, try changing the camera's :guilabel:`Readout Direction`.
 #.
 Once the beam is straight, slowly change the wavelength's :guilabel:`Offset` until the beam has an even thickness across the field of view.
 #.
-Slowly increase :guilabel:`Galvo 0`'s :guilabel:`Amplitude` until the entire field of view is just covered by the swept beam.
-#.
 Under :guilabel:`Waveform Parameter Settings`, press :guilabel:`Save Configuration`.
 #.
 Under the :guilabel:`Channels` tab, restore the filter to its non-empty position.
 #.
 Go to :guilabel:`Camera Settings` and ensure that "Light-Sheet" is selected under :guilabel:`Sensor Mode`.
 Slowly increase the wavelength's :guilabel:`Amplitude` until the beam becomes a straight line across the screen.
 If the beam does not become straighter, try changing the camera's :guilabel:`Readout Direction`.
 #.
 If beam is diverges towards the ends of the camera, reduce the :guilabel:`Height` of camera under :guilabel:`Region of Interest Settings` tab by 10 pixels.
+#.
+Before imaging set the resonant galvo :guilabel:`Galvo 0` to 0.3 to mitigate any striping artifacts during imaging.